lionsoul2014/jcseg/README.md

             # Wether to load the synoyms words of the words.
             "loadsyn": true,

+            # whether to load the entity of the words.
+            "loadentity": true,

             # Wether to load the modified lexicon file auto.
             "autoload": true,